 THE NORTHERN HIGHLANDS

 We took a minibus to Esteli followed by a chicken bus to the small town of Somoto.
 This journey took us up to the northern highlands of Nicaragua where the air is cool and towns are surrounded by mountains, where men have their shoes polished at a street corner, and the internet cafes have lost a large part of their clientele to the free wifi in the central park where the younger generation hang out, their faces illuminated by their phones in the cold evenings.

 For the first time in months, we pull out our jackets from the bottom of our backpacks.

 Early the next morning we took a chicken bus toward the Honduras border and alighted at the bridge over Rio Tapacali at La Playa.
 We would be doing a self-guided trek of Somoto Canyon, passing up on the $35-per-person guided tour.
 Thanks to the Travel Pixelz blog.

 We climbed over the railing and made our way down to the water following it for a while as the cliffs beside us began to close in.

 We crossed the river many times to follow a small path that crisscrossed back and forth wherever there was a ledge to walk on.
 Horses and cows grazed by the river bank.
-At some point the ledge disappeared altogether and the river was flanked by a cliff on each side.
-Swimming through the middle was the only option to get to the next section of a trail.
+At some point, the ledge disappeared altogether and the river was flanked by a cliff on each side.
+Swimming through the middle was the only option to get to the next section of the trail.